openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/README.md

 ## How would success be measured?

-Success is incorporate of the content whithin this document either as the document itself or incorporate into one of the other Governance documents for the foundation.
+Success is incorporate of the content within this document either as the document itself or incorporate into one of the other Governance documents for the foundation.